 If your plumbing is whistling, you could be facing several issues.

-If you have issues with soap scum, clogged pipes or appliances wearing out quickly, you might be dealing with hard water.
-Having a plumber add a water softener is the best way to fix this problem.
+If you struggle with soap scum, clogged pipes or appliances deteriorating quickly, you might have hard water.
+Having a plumber add a water softener is the best way to solve this issue.

 - Brass: up to 100 years